SmritiGrg/FYP-FoodiesArchive/database/README.md

         -  A food category contains many foods.
 5. ### Food
     - **Properties:**
-        - A food has name, description, price, restaurant, rating, image, and location.
+        - A food has name, description, price, restaurant, rating, comment, like count, image, created_at and location.
         - A food is categorized under many food categories.
+        - A food post contain its name, description(optional), price, image, location, restaurant name a timestamp for when it was created.
     - **Uniqueness:**
         - none
     - **Mandatory & Optional:**